Pali Canon: The Canon in the tradition

-In pre-modern times the Pali Canon was not published in book form, but written on thin slices of wood (called a palm-leaf manuscript) or bamboo.
+In pre-modern times the Pali Canon was disseminated through oral tradition and palm-leaf manuscripts.
 The leaves are kept together by thin sticks, and the scripture is covered in cloth and kept in a box.

 The Canon is traditionally described by the Theravada as the Word of the Buddha (buddhavacana), though this is not intended in a literal sense, since it includes teachings by disciples.

 The traditional Theravādin (Mahavihārin) interpretation of the Pali Canon is given in a series of commentaries covering nearly the whole Canon, compiled by Buddhaghosa (fl.
 4th–5th century AD) and later monks, mainly on the basis of earlier materials now lost.
 Subcommentaries were written afterward, commenting further on the Canon and its commentaries.
 The traditional Theravādin interpretation is summarized in Buddhaghosa's Visuddhimagga.

 A spokesman for the Buddha Sasana Council of Burma states that the Canon contains everything needed to show the path to nirvāna; the commentaries and subcommentaries sometimes include much speculative matter, but are faithful to its teachings and often give very illuminating illustrations.
-In Sri Lanka and Thailand, "official" Buddhism has in large part adopted the interpretations of Western scholars.

 Although the Canon has existed in written form for two millennia, its earlier oral nature has not been forgotten in Buddhist practice: memorization and recitation remain common.
 Among frequently recited texts are the Paritta.
 Even lay people usually know at least a few short texts by heart and recite them regularly; this is considered a form of meditation, at least if one understands the meaning.
 Monks are of course expected to know quite a bit more (see Dhammapada below for an example).
 A Burmese monk named Vicittasara even learned the entire Canon by heart for the Sixth Council (again according to the usual Theravada numbering).

 The relation of the scriptures to Buddhism as it actually exists among ordinary monks and lay people is, as with other major religious traditions, problematic: the evidence suggests that only parts of the Canon ever enjoyed wide currency, and that non-canonical works were sometimes much more widely used; the details varied from place to place.
 Rupert Gethin suggests that the whole of Buddhist history may be regarded as a working out of the implications of the early scriptures.